cepthomas/Nebulua/README.md

 While the primary intent is to generate music-by-code, runtime interaction is also supported using midi inputs.
 Windows only.

+Currently this is a build-and-run-it-yourself configuration.
+Eventually an installer may be provided.
+Note that running in VS debugger has a very slow startup.
+Running from the exe or cli is ok.

+Building this solution requires a folder named `LBOT` at the top level containing the contents of [LuaBagOfTricks](https://github.com/cepthomas/LuaBagOfTricks).
+This can be done one of several ways:
+  - git submodule
+  - copy of pertinent parts
+  - symlink: `mklink /d this_path\Nebulua\LBOT source_path\LuaBagOfTricks` and `mklink /d this_path\Nebulua\LINT source_path\LuaInterop`

 It's called Nebulator after a MarkS C++ noisemaker called Nebula which manipulated synth parameters via code.

 ![logo](docs/marks.png)